-Cup of Jo has been running for 13 years (!) so we’ve decided that every week, we’ll be highlighting one of the most popular posts from the past.
+Cup of Jo has been running for 13 years (!) so we’ve decided to highlight popular posts from the past.
 Here’s one of our favorites, originally published on June 27, 2011…

 Today I’d love to talk about new fatherhood.
 On the three-hour drive home from the beach this weekend, Alex and I started talking about parenthood, and he revealed a few funny and surprising thoughts on our first year with a baby.
 Here were his eight confessions, in his own words, below…